 Q: Is financial aid available?

 A: Yes, financial aid is available.
-Click Here For the Application.
-An application with proof of income must be presented to the Executive Board on a yearly basis.
+Application will become available in July for the 2015 An application with proof of income must be presented to the Executive Board on a yearly basis.
 There are also opportunities for players/teams to participate in fundraisers.

 Q: Do teams this age travel to out-of-town for tournaments?